 Caroline Christie-Coxon is an interdisciplinary artist whose practice encompasses painting, site-responsive interventions with both permanent and ephemeral aspects, public art, sculpture, photography and performance.
-Each discipline aligns with her unique method of using circles to initiate creative outcomes and observe the resulting transformations.

 For over three decades, Christie-Coxon has been captivated by a geometric form rich in symbolic meaning and cultural resonance.
 The circle is an ancient symbol with an inspiring and vast capacity to hold meaning and significance across cultures over millennia.
 The circle continually informs Christie-Coxon’s artistic approach, serving as an artistic mantra she practices.